jherax/proxy-storage/README.md

 # API

-The exposed Web Storage interface allow us saving data as **JSON**, with the advantage that you can store `Object` and `Array<Any>` values, which is not possible when you are using native `localStorage`, `sessionStorage` and `cookie` storages.
+The exposed Web Storage interface handles an adapter that allow us to store data as **JSON**, letting to store `Object` and `Array<Any>` values.
+It also provides a new `memoryStorage` mechanism that keeps the data in memory even if a forced refresh is performed on the page.

+The [`WebStorage`](#webstorage) class allows you to register [`interceptors`](#static-methods) for each of the prototype
+methods: `setItem`, `getItem`, `removeItem`, `clear`, in order to allow additional actions to be performed before one of the methods finishes.

-This library has been written as an **ES2015 module** and the exported API contains the following members:
+This library is exported as UMD and the API contains the following members:

 ## storage (or default)

 _@type_ `Object`.
 This is the **default** module and is an instance of [`WebStorage`](#webstorage).
 It saves and retrieves the data internally as JSON, which allows not only store **Primitive** values but also **Object** values.
-It inherits the following methods in the `WebStorage` prototype:
+It inherits the following methods of the `WebStorage` prototype:

 - **`setItem`**`(key, value [,options])`: stores a `value` given a `key` name.<br>
   `options` is an optional parameter and only works with `cookieStorage`.
 See [here](#setitem-for-cookiestorage) for more details.